Invisalign Dentist: Advanced Complex Case Techniques

 IPR Guidelines:

-• Maximum reduction of 0.5mm per interproximal surface
+- Maximum reduction of 0.5mm per interproximal surface

-• Total reduction limited to 50% of enamel thickness
+- Total reduction limited to 50% of enamel thickness

-• Staged reduction over multiple appointments
+- Staged reduction over multiple appointments

-• Immediate fluoride application after reduction
+- Immediate fluoride application after reduction

-• Careful monitoring for sensitivity or complications
+- Careful monitoring for sensitivity or complications

 The Invisalign dentist uses specialized strips and discs for precise enamel removal.
 Digital treatment planning helps determine optimal reduction amounts and locations.

-Expansion Protocols by Invisalign Dentist
+Expansion Protocols by an Invisalign Dentist

 Arch expansion allows an Invisalign dentist to create space without extractions.
 This technique works particularly well in younger patients with developing arches.
 Adult expansion requires careful evaluation of periodontal support.